Jack-Ji/zchip8/README.md

 # How to run
 Install SDL2 library using your beloved package manager.
-Clone repo recursively and run following command with repo's directory:
+Clone repo recursively and run following command in repo's directory:
 ```zig
 zig build run
 ```